EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Dried blood spot (DBS) sampling involves the collection and storage of a small volume of blood obtained via a simple prick (heel, finger, toe, or tail) or other means from a human or study animal.
 The blood sample is typically collected on a paper card made of cellulose or polymer materials.
-DBS sampling has been used in human medicine since the 1960s, predominantly for screening in-borne metabolic disorders and more recently, for toxicology.
+DBS sampling has been used in human medicine since the 1960s, predominantly for screening in-borne metabolic disorders and, more recently, for toxicology.
 The advantages of the method are a) easy blood collection, b) small volume sampling, c) uncomplicated transport and storage.
 The disadvantages and assay variables potentially affected when using filter paper samples are complex.
-Concerns include sample volume, humidity, hematocrit, chromatographic effects (homogeneity), analyte recovery, specimen source, anticoagulant, and filter paper characteristics.
+Concerns include sample volume, humidity, haematocrit, chromatographic effects (homogeneity), analyte recovery, specimen source, anticoagulant, and filter paper characteristics.

 Photo: Sampling of capillary blood DBS from a two weeks old baby